 To each of our Congress critters, I sent my fondest wish that from now on, they receive the exact same income, health care and pension that we average citizens get.
 If they receive only the American average, it might make them a bit more humble — and less cavalier about ignoring the needs of regular folks.

 To the stockings of GOP leaders who've so eagerly debased themselves to serve the madness of President Donald Trump, I added individual spritzer bottles of fragrances such as "Essence of Integrity" and "Eau de Self-Respect" to help cover up their stench.
 And in the stockings of Democratic congressional leaders, I put "Spice of Viagra" and "Bouquet du Grassroots" to stiffen their spines and remind them of who they represent.

 For America's CEOs, my gift is a beautifully boxed, brand-new set of corporate ethics.
 It's called the golden rule: "Do unto others as you would have them do unto you."
 Going to pollute someone's neighborhood?
 Then you have to live there, too.
 Going to slash wages and benefits?
 Then slash yours as well.
 Going to move your manufacturing to sweatshops in China?
 Then put your office right inside the worst sweatshop.
 Executive life wouldn't be as luxurious, but CEOs would glow with a new purity of spirit.

-And what better gift to the Trump family — Donald; Ivanka and Jared; Eric; Donnie Jr.; and the whole nest of them — than a wish that they live with one another constantly and permanently.
-No, really, each of you deserves it.
+And what better gift to the Trump family — Donald, Ivanka and Jared, Eric, Donnie Jr. and the whole nest of them — than to wish that they live with one another constantly and permanently?
+No, really, each of you deserve it.

 Yes, I have finally mastered the art of finding perfect gifts for people on my list — gifts that rise above crass commercialism and are genuinely appreciated by the people who receive them.
 I wholeheartedly recommend such gift-giving to you.